milearr/dna-spectral-analysis/README.md

 -s            set alg2 mapping
 -a            set all methods: -v, -e, -k, -f, -s
--p            plot the energy spectrum of file from the chosen methods -w            window length of sliding window approach -st           step size of sliding window approach
+-p            plot the energy spectrum of file from the chosen methods -sw           set the sliding window approach
+-wl W         set window length to W
+-st S         set step size to S
 -n N          delete sequences whose length is less than N (default: 0) -M M          set the number of sequences drawn to M (default: 500) -t TIMES      set the number of draws as TIMES (default: 10)